Move to Australia when you are 45 and over

 This article explores alternative avenues accessible to individuals aged 45 and beyond.
 Despite Australia’s preference for younger immigrants, there are still viable visa options for those over 45, especially if their intent is related to investment or business activities.
 Australian immigration may also consider age waivers under age-capped categories.

-Scroll down to age waivers
+See age waivers

 Understanding Age Limits for Skilled Visas